Digital-Preservation-Finland/warc-migrator/README.rst

 Installation:
 -------------

-This software is tested with Python 2.7 with CentOS 7.x / RHEL 7.x releases.
+This software is tested with Python 2.7 and 3.6 with CentOS 7.x release.

 Install the required software to a virtual environment with commands::